JetBrains/teamcity-documentation/topics/upgrading-teamcity-server-and-agents.md

 It is recommended to plan for regular upgrades to run the latest TeamCity version at least after several bugfix updates are released.
 This way, you run a fully [supported version](teamcity-release-cycle.md) with the latest fixes and security patches.
 {product="tc"}

+## Security Patches

+TeamCity is a web application that heavily relies on communications among the server, build agents, VCS providers, and other external services (such as [AWS S3](storing-build-artifacts-in-amazon-s3.md) buckets or [Nexus LFS](git.md#LFS+and+Submodules+Support) repositories).
+As such, when deployed in non-closed environments, TeamCity is vulnerable to attacks exploiting common vulnerabilities and exposures (CVEs), including those inherited from third-party solutions and libraries it employs.

+To reduce the risks, it is highly advised to promptly install any updates containing security fixes.
+Fixes that eliminate non-critical security vulnerabilities are addressed in regular [bug-fix updates](teamcity-release-cycle.md).
+Refer to the [Release Notes](what-s-new-in-teamcity.md#Fixed+Issues) and check out our [Security Bulletin](https://www.jetbrains.com/privacy-security/issues-fixed/?product=TeamCity) for the list of fixed issues.

+Critical vulnerabilities that present major security threats are fixed in separate unscheduled security patches.
+Once a solution is found, these patches are released immediately.
+If such an update is available, TeamCity automatically downloads it and prompts administrators for installation.

+> TeamCity notifies users about critical security patches via emails and health reports.
+These notifications are sent to users with the "Manage server installation: view logs, restart, etc." [permission](managing-roles-and-permissions.md).
+By default, this permission is included only in the "System administrator" role.
+>
+{style="tip"}

+To stop TeamCity from automatically downloading these patches, uncheck the "Automatically download available security patches and notify administrators when they are ready to be installed" option on the **Administration | Updates** page.
+However, we strongly advise against disabling this feature, as it guarantees rapid responses to emerging security threats and ensures swift updates (including updates for [unbundled plugins](installing-additional-plugins.md)).

 ## Before Upgrade
 {product="tc"}